OTRS/otrs.github.io/doc/manual/installation/7.0/en/_sources/content/updating.rst.txt

 .. warning::

    Don't proceed without a complete backup of your system.
+Use the :ref:`backup` script for this.

 Step 3: Install the New Release